Event planning business plan for starting your own agency

 The success of a startup heavily depends on its staff and management.
 Likewise, management will play a great role in making this venture successful, so make sure to plan it before thinking about how to start a business in event planning.

 Our target market is the corporate sector located in the Central Business District of the Manhattan and the community living nearby at the 10 minutes’ drive from our office.
 This residential community will need our services for planning and managing their weddings, birthdays, anniversaries, and parties.
-On the other hand, the companies and businesses also need to organize work sessions, retreats, team meetings, seminars, workshops, and conferences multiple times in a year.
+On the other hand, companies and businesses also need to organize work sessions, retreats, team meetings, seminars, workshops, and conferences multiple times in a year.

 Our biggest competitive edge over other competitors will be our mobile app business plan which can be used for online booking, selection of food plans and venues, making payments and much more.
 We have strategically built this app to facilitate the ever-busy working class of the society.
 Our second competitive edge will be our unparalleled customer service which will be the best in town.
 We will treat every customer with utmost respect and make sure that they get more than what they had expected from us.

 2.4 Target of the Company

-The target of the company is to become the best event planner business in the New York City within next five years of our startup.
+The target of the company is to become the best business plan for event planning company in the New York City within next five years of our startup.
 This target can only be achieved by growing the sales at the forecasted rate.
 We also aim to balance the initial cost of the startup with earned profits by the end of the first year, to achieve the net profit margin of $10k per month by the end of the first year, to open up two more offices in different cities of the United States by the end of five years.

 3.1 Company Owner